ampproject/amphtml/extensions/amp-story/amp-story-page-attachment.md

 ## Usage

-Story page attachments allow you to provide additional content in the form of a link or inline AMPHTML content to specific pages.
-This content can be revealed by users through a "swipe up" gesture, or a tap on the call to action element.
-A UI prompt to open the attachment will automatically be added at the bottom of every page that configured an attachment.
+Story page attachments allow you to provide additional content in the form of inline AMPHTML content on specific AMP story pages.
+This content can be revealed by users through a "swipe up" gesture, or a tap on bottom of the page.
+A UI button guiding the viewer to open the attachment will appear at the bottom of every page with a `amp-story-page-attachment` element.

 <amp-img alt="AMP Story page attachment" layout="fixed" src="https://github.com/ampproject/amphtml/raw/main/extensions/amp-story/img/amp-story-page-attachment.gif" width="240" height="480">
   <noscript>